-Despite continued macroeconomic instability, we achieved many successes on the operational, governance, and value-creation fronts in 2021:
+Despite continued macroeconomic instability, we achieved the Company's strongest ever profit and margin performance with many successes on the operational, governance, and value-creation fronts in 2021:

-We Laid Out a Compelling Vision for Our Future and Credible Steps We Are Taking to Get There:
+We Laid Out a Compelling Vision for Our Future and Credible Steps We Are Taking to Get There

-- · Announced ambitious financial targets and highlighted our portfolio and strategic priorities with a well-received Investor Day in November - Unveiled a multi-year compensation plan to ensure achievement of the targets presented at Investor Day by aligning the interests of all of our Officers and Vice Presidents with the interests of all stockholders. - Expanded our cost optimization and synergies program, with a \$240 million annualized run-rate to be delivered by the end of 2023, \$[●] million of annualized run-rate savings achieved in 2021, and \$[●] million of targeted annualized savings to be delivered by the end of 2022 - Completed the acquisition of Gabriel Performance Products for approximately \$250 million to enhance our Advanced Materials product portfolio - Announced investments to expand our Performance Products portfolio, including catalysts for Polyurethane insulation, carbonates for lithium-ion electric vehicle batteries and performance amines for semiconductors
+- Announced ambitious financial targets and highlighted our portfolio and strategic priorities with a well-received Investor Day in November - Unveiled a multi-year compensation plan to ensure achievement of the targets presented at Investor Day by aligning the interests of all of our Officers and Vice Presidents with the interests of all stockholders.
+Using 2021 as a baseline, we are committed to improving upon the strongest profit and margin performance for our current portfolio of businesses - Expanded our original cost optimization and synergies program to a total annualized run-rate of \$240 million by the end of 2023, of which we have achieved approximately \$100 million to date.
+We expect to achieve an additional \$40 million of savings by the end of 2022 - Completed the acquisition of Gabriel Performance Products for approximately \$250 million to enhance our Advanced Materials product portfolio - Announced investments to expand our Performance Products portfolio, including catalysts for Polyurethane insulation, carbonates for lithium-ion electric vehicle batteries and performance amines for semiconductors

-We Took Action on Governance Initiatives That Are Important To the Board and Stockholders:
+We Took Action on Governance Initiatives That Are Important to the Board and Stockholders